ReYaNOW/async-fastapi-s3/README.md

 ## Asynchronous REST API to work with S3

-This API provides routes to to work with files: upload, download, delete, find by pattern.
+This API provides routes to work with files: upload, download, delete, find by pattern.

 There are tests written using Pytest.